rafi1212122/BH3_PS/README.md

 ### A PS for HI3 sea client
 #### Heavily inspired from CrepeSR
 --------------------------
-pls elp me on dumping protos
+level not working, try to edit level with other programs
 __________________________

 ### What works
 - Login
-- Going to the warship / game home (game data not yet aavailable)
+- Going to the warship / game home (some game data not updating)

 ### Running the thing
 1. Do Git Clone / Download as Zip